Bob Hoskins | |

 Bob Hoskins (born April 15, 1936) is an American Christian missionary, author, and the founder of OneHope (formerly known as 'Book of Hope International') in 1987.[1]
 He has spent the majority of his life serving as a missionary in the Middle East, Africa, South America, Asia and Europe.[2]

-In 1964, the Hoskins' planted churches in the Middle East and North Africa.
-The ministries they established under the name Middle East Outreach included correspondence courses, radio ministry, a seminary, and the establishment of missionary outreach to that area of the world.
+In 1964, the Hoskins planted churches in the Middle East and North Africa.
+The ministries they established under the name Middle East Outreach included correspondence courses, radio ministry, a seminary, and the organizing of missionary outreach to that area of the world.

-In 1965, Bob and Hazel moved to Beirut, Lebanon, where they lived and raised their three children.
-While in Lebanon, Bob launched The Way of Life Literature Ministry, with 400,000 people enrolled in their correspondence program within ten years.
+In 1965, the Hoskins moved to Beirut, Lebanon, where they lived and raised their three children.
+In that country, Bob launched The Way of Life Literature Ministry.

 After 15 years abroad, Hoskins returned to the United States with his family in 1980.
 They relocated to Miami, Florida, where Bob assumed the presidency of the newly formed Life Publishers International; a literature ministry.
 He continued leading Life Publishers until 1996, when the denomination he was affiliated with sold the publishing entity to Zondervan Publishers.

-Hoskins has authored books including All They Want Is the Truth, which has been translated into multiple languages.
+Hoskins has authored books including All They Want Is the Truth.